 Global Trend in International Shipment: Impacts and Future

-The volume of international shipments has significantly increased in recent years, largely driven by the booming e-commerce sector.
-This growth has led to an expansion in the delivery market, allowing consumers to purchase goods from anywhere in the world and deliver them to their doorsteps.
+The volume of international shipments has significantly increased in recent years, driven mainly by the booming e-commerce sector.
+This growth has led to an expansion in the delivery market, allowing consumers to purchase goods from anywhere in the world and have them delivered to their doorsteps.

 Consumers today prioritize quality products at affordable prices, fast and economical delivery, and the ability to manage and track parcels.
 Mail operators and carriers continually improve services to meet these demands.